Southwest Regional Coastal Monitoring Programme

-A specialist team has been established at the Channel Coastal Observatory to manage the programme and develop the data analysis, storage and dissemination procedures.
+A specialist team has been established at the Plymouth Coastal Observatory (PCO), to manage the Programme and develop the data analysis, storage and dissemination procedures.
 Most of the data collected by the Programme is made freely available, although some data sets provided by third parties may have restricted availability, for copyright reasons.